 - Such checks require that we choose what to monitor, when to monitor, and how to adjust treatment.

-- 2Used to ask about the condition or quality of something: how was your vacation? how did they play?More example sentences
+- 2Used to ask about the condition or quality of something: how was your holiday? how did they play?More example sentences

 - How are things going?

 - How are your kids doing when it comes to social graces at the dinner table?